-It takes a whole team of talented and dedicated people working offstage and behind the scenes to bring a traditional theatre production to life.
-But how do each of those specialized jobs translate to a virtual production environment?
+It takes a whole team of talented and dedicated people working offstage and behind the scenes to bring a traditional production to life.
+But how do each of those specialized jobs translate to a virtual ltheatre environment?
 The short answer is: it depends on your show.

 While it's possible for a single person to produce and stream a virtual performance, that's certainly not required (or necessarily recommended!).
 Here are some of the most common ways that theatre makers are working together—or consolidating efforts—in online spaces.

 This role is essential, even if you're producing a completely unrehearsed improv show or staged reading (but...don't do that, please!).
-At the very least, you'll need someone to maintain the structure of your event and run the production and streaming tools.
+At the very least, you'll need someone to maintain the structure of your virtual theatre event, and run the production and streaming tools.

 Ideally, your director will do what directors do best: create and execute the artistic vision and enable the performers to shine...in this case, while maintaining the structure of your performance in a digital space.
 But no matter how simple or elaborate your vision or your digital setup, no director should have to go it alone.
 That's why you'll want a...

 Stage Manager/Assistant Director